Young woman during a video chat.

 • Avoid opening emails from unknown senders and clicking on suspicious email attachments.

-• Exercise caution when clicking enticing links sent through email, instant messages or posted on social networks.
+• Exercise caution when clicking enticing links sent through email or instant messages or posted on social networks.

 • Only download files from trusted and legitimate sources.